Are you a unionized employee dealing with an employment matter but having difficulty finding a lawyer that will assist you?

 The duty of fair representation does not require the union to grieve your case.
 Although the union must listen to your complaint and discuss it with you, the union ultimately has the power to decide what action to take, if any.

-If you have any questions about your rights as a unionized employee, please contact us at [email protected] or 647-204-8107 and one of our lawyers would be happy to assist you.
+If you have any questions about your rights with your union, please contact our Barrie and Employment Lawyers at [email protected] or 647-204-8107 and one of our lawyers would be happy to assist you.